RodrigoPardo19/react-interviews/user-manager/README.md

 - [X] Enable the ability to delete a row as shown in the example.
 - [X] Implement a feature that allows the user to restore the initial state, meaning all deleted rows will be recovered.
 - [X] Handle any potential errors that may occur.
-- [ ] Implement a feature that allows the user to filter the data by country.
+- [X] Implement a feature that allows the user to filter the data by country.
-- [ ] Avoid sorting users again the data when the user is changing filter by country.
+- [X] Avoid sorting users again the data when the user is changing filter by country.
-- [ ] Sort by clicking on the column header.
+- [X] Sort by clicking on the column header.
-- [ ] Provide a README.md file with instructions on how to run the application.
+- [X] Provide a README.md file with instructions on how to run the application.

+Run the project: pnpm i && pnpm run dev